bharathajay51/homeassistant/README.md

 ## Acknowledgements
 - **HomeAssistant** by far the most awesome home automation server there is.
 - Home Assistant Community - again one of the best.
 Credits for all custom-ui components and themes.
-- [mertenats/Open-Home-Automation](https://github.com/mertenats/Open-Home-Automation) - credits for the aweseome esp8266-Pir code.
+- [mertenats/Open-Home-Automation](https://github.com/mertenats/Open-Home-Automation) - credits for the aweseome esp8266-Pir, rgb-led code.